mim42/ctf-tracing-2020/README.md

 We can formulate though a solution, if we track down the logic the webserver is following.

-First of all we can see that the server loads up some flag (thats what we're tasked to find to complete the challenge) which is 16bytes and casts it to a Uuid.
+First of all we can see that the server loads up some flag (thats what we're tasked to find to complete the challenge) which is 16 bytes and casts it to a Uuid.
 ```rust
  let checks: Vec<Uuid> = std::env::args()
         .skip(1)